Deep Purple In Rock

 What else do you consider we can learn from Deep Purple about business, innovation, conflict and so on?
 Share your thoughts by making a comment to this blog.

 Editor’s postscript: My thoughts go out to Jon Lord who is currently fighting cancer.
 Although I am a guitar player, it was Jon Lord’s innovative organ playing that led to my fanaticism with Deep Purple.
-Hoping things progress well.
+Since I wrote this article, he lost that battle – so sad.

 To finish, here’s another piece by Deep Purple’s Mark II line up, the famous California Jam performance where Ritchie Blackmore destroys several guitars and sets fire to his amplifiers.
 I can’t immediately think of a transferable corporate lesson from this sequence but it sure is fun.
 Takes me back to my teenage years with the Zenta amp on all the way up and me smashing the guitar into the speaker trying to coax some feedback out of the amp!